 During the latter portion of the 1920s, ROSS experienced roaring growth that heralded changes in the company’s ownership.
 There were now three owners of ROSS: Charlie Ross, StClair Cameron, and George Bowen.
 Four of the original investors had sold their shares by the time Mr. Bowen joined ROSS in 1927.
 George brought his marketing knowledge to ROSS while StClair handled financial matters.

 In order to protect their growing organization, ROSS’ founders entered into an agreement stating that control of the company would revert to the remaining partners should any of them pass on.
 This buyout agreement would protect not only the interest of the remaining shareholders, but also the company itself.
 It proved to be a wise decision because the remaining founders took on this responsibility with great consideration.
-In the following years, when the market crash of 1929 crushed many other American companies, these wise leaders helped ROSS survive and thrice in the future years.
+In the following years, when the market crash of 1929 crushed many other American companies, these wise leaders helped ROSS survive and thrive in the future years.

 Stock Market Crashes!
 Investors Lose All!
 These were the headlines in November of 1929.
 The stock and bond markets collapsed, leading of the failure of many banks and businesses and ushering in the Great Depression of the 1930’s.
 Compounded by a severe drought driving thousands of farmers off their land, these dire events created a painful era in U.S. history.
 The government tried to help the public with massive programs to create jobs and assistance to those in need.
 People who still had jobs worked with a new determination to secure their future.

 At the same time the mighty Boulder Dam was being built, ROSS was beginning to flex its might in engineering design and development arena.
 Though the four-ported (four-way) hand valve was well establishes, Charlie was constantly expanding upon this basic idea.
 He added a vertical handle (as an alternative to horizontal) and developed variations for non-locking types, a spring return, an even a 2” size.
 Charlie also developed a whole line of valves (2-, 3-, and 4-way) operated by solenoids at the end of a lever.
 These were single solenoid, double solenoid, and double solenoid momentary valves.
 In addition, he introduced roller cams, treadles, and other lever operators.
 As a result of Charlie’s efforts, ROSS air valves were becoming known across many industries for the ruggedness and reliability in hot and heavy applications.
-They could not accommodate wet, dirty air, high and low temperatures and hostile working environments.
+They could accommodate wet, dirty air, high and low temperatures and hostile working environments.
 ROSS valves were the maintenance department’s friend!

 Though ROSS’ early years played out during some economically unstable times, ROSS kept moving ahead and expanding its business.
 One example of this expansion was the choice to form relationships with outside distributors.
 George Bowen signed a contract with S.G.
 Morris Company on January 1, 1932.
 The Morris Company would now represent ROSS from Cleveland.
 Shortly after this, he added distributor George Pearse to cover, as author John Pippenger noted, “…everything in the U.S. east of what Bill Morris could get to!”